 Gas Oil

 The IPE Gas Oil futures contract was the first contract made available by the IPE in 1981.
 Since its inception, it has become a benchmark for distillates in Europe.
 The contract is based on the physical market for heating oil to Amsterdam, Rotterdam, and Antwerp, even though less than one percent of the traded contracts are actually delivered.

+Fuel Oil

+The 3rd September will see the introduction of a Fuel oil Futures Contract The contract is designed around bunker specification fuel oil (for use in ships) and based on the 3.5% sulphur FOB Rotterdam barge market.
+The contract size will be 100 tonnes and the minimum price fluctuation 5 cents/tonne.
+The forward range of the contract will be up to three years, consisting of 12 consecutive months, followed by four quarters and then two halves.
+It will be traded by open outcry between 09.05 and 17.05 London time from within the Gas Oil pit..
+It is planned that the contract will also be traded electronically out of these hours in the future.

+Singapore Oil

+The Singapore International Monetary Exchange Limited (SIMEX)

+The SIMEX began operating as a commodity exchange in 1984, when a link was established with the Chicago Mercantile Exchange (CME).
+There are only two specific energy contracts that are traded on the SIMEX—high sulfur fuel oil and gasoil.

+The CME/SIMEX link is not a normal exchange link.
+Both exchanges are owned independently, and both operate on a separate basis.
+Also, both have completely independent clearing houses.
+The main tie between the two exchanges involves maintaining an open trading floor throughout the day.

+The most liquid contract for energy on the SIMEX is the high sulfur fuel oil contract.
+It is used widely in supplementing the bunkering and oil-consuming market in Asia, and most recently the rest of the world.

-Significant Developments
+Significant Future Developments

-Increasing compliance of OPEC nations with the stated quotas of producer output has allowed prices of crude oil to recover from their dramatic fall from late 1998 and early 1999.
-The near compliance has inspired confidence in the market, and has pushed prices all the way up to $20 per barrel as of the middle of July 1999.
+The Crude Oil market is the most mature commodity market.
+The market structure is influenced by the behavior of the major oil producing nations and regions of the world.
+Market trends have recently reflected the increasing compliance of OPEC nations with the stated quotas of producer output.
+This has allowed prices of crude oil to recover from their dramatic fall from late 1998 and early 1999.
+The near compliance has inspired confidence in the market, and has pushed prices all the way back up from lows below $10 per barrel.

-Another factor for the bullishness in the market is the economic hardship being felt in the major oil producing countries around the globe.
+Another factor contributing to the current bullishness in the market is the economic hardship being felt in the major oil producing countries around the globe.
 The turmoil increases uncertainty in the supply of crude, which in turn boosts prices.

-Another recent development is the record crude oil output of the FSU, as they continue to export barrels of oil to raise money for their beleaguered economy.
+The FUS nations have been exporting record volumes of crude oil output as they continue to raise money to aid their domestic economic situation.

-Regulatory Assumptions
+Current Regulatory Environment

 The US oil market is both OTC and exchange traded.
 NYMEX trading is regulated by the National Futures Authority (NFA) and the Commodity Futures Trading Commission (CFTC).
 OTC trading is unregulated.
 The IPE is regulated entirely by the Financial Services Act (FSA).